College Entrance Exams

 Benefits of taking the PreACT:

-• They would like to participate in the National Merit Scholarship Competition (The PSAT is the qualifying exam for this prestigious scholarship program.)
+• This exam is the qualifier for the National Merit Scholarship Competition (The PSAT is the qualifying exam for this prestigious scholarship program.)

-Visit the PSAT Exam page for complete details and registration links.
+Visit the PSAT Exam page for complete details.

 Who takes the PSAT exam?